shiningsurya/GMRT-FRB-Pol-session/docs/measure_rm.md

 Having calibrated bursts, we start the procedure of measuring RMs.
 Firstly, we will zap any bad frequency channels which are full of RFI using `pazi`.
-Then, we identify the ON region of the burst using `marker.py`.
+Then, we identify the burst region of the burst using `marker.py`.
 After which, we will measure RM and PA (at infinite frequency) using `measure_rm_pa_spec.py`.
 Finally, we use `pam` to perform the Faraday rotation correction to the calibrated archive to obtain RM corrected calibrated archives.